hohl/MIHCrypto/README.md

 [OpenSSL](https://www.openssl.org/) is the most powerful SSL and TLS library available which wraps a full cryptographic library.
 The library is written in pure C and due to its endless size and not-so-well-designed C interface it is very hard for beginners to step into it.

 The aim of the MIHCrypto library is to provide an object-oriented interface which allows developers to write simple and clean code by still using the power of the OpenSSL `libCrypto` library.
 OpenSSL is a very large library so (yet) not the whole library is wrapped by MIHCrypto.
-Since [I](http://www.michaelhohl.net/) am developing the library because personal needs focus of the functionallity is on modern cryptographic apporaches, but everybody is welcome to contrbute other parts to the library.
+Since [I](http://www.michaelhohl.net/) am developing the library because personal needs focus of the functionallity is on modern cryptographic apporaches, but everybody is welcome to contribute other parts to the library.

 ## How To Get Started